 - 1. Outline the functions of an Office you know? - 2.
 Does public and private perform the same functions?
-Yes or No.
+Yes or No. - 3.
+In your own words, list the functions of an Office you know.

-2.5 Office Spaces
+2.3.1 Office Spaces

 When setting up an office after you have decided what has to be done in the office, you need to look ahead and consider how each of the functions might be develop.